What is a smart meter?

 Should you get one?

 If you want to save money on your energy bills, a smart meter can help you monitor and reduce your usage.
 It can also give you access to cheaper energy tariffs.

-Energy companies are planning to fit every home in the UK with a smart meter by 2020, but the scheme is voluntary and you can refuse the new meter if you do not want it.
+However, the scheme is voluntary and you can refuse the new meter if you do not want it.